-J-1 VISA RESIDENTS AND FELLOWS
+RESIDENTS/FELLOWS ON J-1 VISA

 The institution policy states that there are to be no gratis appointment clinical training positions for International Medical Graduates on J-1 ECFMG sponsored visas.
 In addition fellows on J-1 visas must not be appointed in part as instructors nor may they moonlight to generate any income.
-Trainees on J-1 visas may not be appointed to gratis or self funded positions, nor may they moonlight to generate any income.
+Trainees on J-1 visas may not be appointed to gratis of self funded positions, nor may they moonlight to generate any income